 If you know you’re prone to seasonal affective disorder (SAD), a type of depression linked to the lack of sunlight in the fall and winter months, get ahead of it with light therapy.
-There are special lamps out there that mimic the sun’s rays to give you a break from depressive symptoms.
+There are special lamps out there that mimic the sun’s rays to give you preventative relief from depressive symptoms.

 Light is also a powerful tool overall if you’re seeking ways to replace alcohol with habits that bring you calm.
 Replace bulbs throughout your space with warmer lighting or cool tones to help you feel cozy and more relaxed.

 Calling up an old friend can rival the initial dopamine boost of alcohol.
 You know they’ll love hearing from you, too, especially if it’s been a while.
 If you’re having trouble figuring out ways to socialize without the effects of alcohol, you likely already know which friends to call.